As we reported out there yesterday, big trouble for the Democrats.

 Never better, sir.

-Yeah, I was wanting to get your opinion on what you think about McCain sniping at Democrats instead of uh laying in bed with them, pretty much.
+Yeah, I was wanting to get your opinion on what you think about McCain sniping at Democrats instead of laying in bed with them, pretty much.

-Well, let's let's we we have some sound bites.
+Well, we have some soundbites.

 This is Tuesday in Michigan.

-I would remind Senator Clinton and other Democrats critical of the Bush administration policies, that the framework agreement, her husband's administration negotiated was a failure.
+I would remind Senator Clinton and other Democrats critical of the Bush administration policies that the framework agreement her husband's administration negotiated was a failure.

-Now we are facing the consequences of the failed Clinton administration policies.
+Now we are facing the consequences of the failed Clinton administration policies, and we must stop at long last reinforcing failure with failure.

 All right, now there's a number of ways to look at this.

-If you now, if you want to go further and examine motivation, we can do that.
+Now, if you want to go further and examine motivation, we can do that.

-You see snow flurries in Chicago.
+You see snow flurries in Chicago?

 A sure sign of climate change brought on by human activity relating to global warming.